ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 ![wazuhdashboard](assets/img/wazuhdashboard.png)

 With the configuration of Wazuh and TheHive now completed, we can start putting them to use.
-Our next step is to create custom alerts based on the telemetry we are provided.
+Our next step is to create custom alerts based on the telemetry we are to create using grey-hat tools.

 ## **Generating telemetry**
 ### Setting up

 Telemetry is the process of collecting, recording, and analysing data from computer systems or networks to understand how they are operating.
-This data can be system performance metrics, network traffic details, application behavior, security event information and/or user activities.
+This data can be system performance metrics, network traffic details, application behaviour, security event information and/or user activities.
 Our next step is to tell Wazuh to ingest the logs sysmon generates.

 On our client PC, We'll first need to take note of sysmon's full name.
-This can be found inside the log properties for sysmon using event viewer.
+This is found inside the log properties for sysmon using event viewer.

 ![channelname](assets/img/channelname.png)